 With a staff including a team of CPAs—along with experts in policy, research, stakeholder engagement, communications, and operations—the CAQ also worked quickly to develop a range of resources for its members (public company auditing firms registered with the PCAOB) and key stakeholders: guides, white papers, alerts, videos, research reports, investor surveys, and more.
 All of these resources remain available free of charge on the CAQ website.

-In keeping with its mission, the CAQ also began engagement and collaboration with key stakeholder groups, including academics, audit committees, preparers, internal auditors, academics, investors, and others.
+In keeping with its mission, the CAQ also began engagement and collaboration with key stakeholder groups, including academics, audit committees, preparers, internal auditors, investors, and others.
 In 2009, for example, it launched a major series of events focused on financial reporting fraud, a precursor to the formation of the Anti-Fraud Collaboration in 2010.
 Two years later, the CAQ helped to form the Audit Committee Collaboration, a partnership of corporate governance and policy organizations working together to strengthen audit committees by expanding their access to useful tools and materials.

 An Unwavering Focus